dataontap/DeviceInsights/docs/CONTRIBUTING.md

-# Contributing to DOTM Device Compatibility API
+# Contributing to Device Insights API

-Thank you for your interest in contributing to the DOTM Device Compatibility API!
+Thank you for your interest in contributing to the Device Insights API!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started